Socorro Island: Plants

 According to Plants of the World Online there are 21 species of plant that are strictly endemic to the island.

 In addition there are five more species that are endemic to the Revillagigedo Archipelago growing on both Socorro and one of the other islands.

 There are also an endemic variety of paintbrush flower, Castilleja bryantii var. socorrensis, and a subspecies named Lepechinia hastata subsp. socorrensis in addition to other species that are native, but not endemic.

 Visiting information

 Socorro Island is a popular scuba diving destination known for underwater encounters with dolphins, sharks, manta rays and other pelagic animals.
-Divers visit here on live-aboard dive vessels.
+Divers visit here on liveaboard dive vessels.
 The most popular months are between November and May when the weather and seas are calmer.
 November to December are popular months to visit for a good chance to dive with whale sharks.
 January and February are popular months to scuba dive with humpback whales as they are then migrating through the Revillagigedo archipelago.